aiidateam/aiida-core/docs/source/intro/run_docker.rst

 Advanced usage
 ==============

+.. _intro:install:docker:advanced_usage:

 Congratulations!
 You have a working AiiDA environment, and can start using it.

 If you use the Docker image for development or production, you will likely need additional settings such as clone the repository and install `aiida-core` in the editable mode to make it work as expected.
-See `developement wiki <https://github.com/aiidateam/aiida-core/wiki/Development-environment>`_ for more detalis.
+See `development wiki <https://github.com/aiidateam/aiida-core/wiki/Development-environment>`_ for more details.

 .. dropdown:: Copy files from your computer to the container